January 20, 2023

 At that point, I started searching online for alternate options.
 Frontier was out of the running, as many of my clients have had terrible experience with it.
 Optimum doesn’t service this area, so going for a Hail Mary, checked to see if Verizon Fios was available (it isn’t), but wonder of wonders, Verizon 5G WAS available.
 Understand, I’ve never had any experience with Verizon, but decided to check into it.

 The price for Verizon 5G is a flat $60/month, with hardware (“modem” and built-in Wi-Fi) included at no extra cost, provided I enroll in autopay and paperless billing.
-(I did.)
-I pulled the trigger on it the week between Christmas and New Year, and the package arrived a few days later, hardware that had to be configured by me.
+(I did, and that saved me $10/month, bringing the price down to $50/month, a nice surprise.)
+I pulled the trigger on it the week between Christmas and New Year, and the package was due to arrive a few days later, hardware that had to be configured by me.
 (Easy, right?)
 My plan was to run both for the month and confirm the speed and reliability of Verizon 5G is compatible with Xfinity.

 But – before I turned off my Xfinity-connected modem and router, I decided to run a speed test on my devices to make a definitive comparison.
 My place isn’t large – 926 square feet or so – and is powered by my eero mesh router and the cable modem I bought at Best Buy two years ago.
 The devices using my Wi-Fi network are: